migueltarga/TargaScript/README.md

 Because creating a programming language is one of the most fun and educational projects a developer can undertake!
 TargaScript is an experiment in language design, compiler construction, and a way to better understand how programming languages work under the hood.

+## 💡 Inspiration

+This project is inspired by and based on the concepts from the excellent book [**"Writing An Interpreter In Go"**](https://interpreterbook.com/) by Thorsten Ball.
+If you're interested in learning how programming languages work or want to create your own, I highly recommend this resource.
+The book takes you step-by-step through the process of building an interpreter for the Monkey programming language, from lexing and parsing to evaluation.

 ## 📚 License

 MIT License